My first batch of soap

 Meet Nectaria

 I began making soap, and soon there was too much for my family to use (and I was running out of room to store it), so I started gifting soap to family and friends.
-As I gained experience, I began selling the soaps I had made and taking custom orders.
+They kept coming back for more, and Soapfistication was born.